svenberglund/react-mst-grid-layout/README.md

 ## ES6

 This is a es6 module, which will affect how one can make production builds.
-I'm gatering some info about that [here](https://github.com/svenberglund/react-mst-grid-layout/wiki/es6-module).
+I'm gathering some info about that [here](https://github.com/svenberglund/react-mst-grid-layout/wiki/es6-module).

 ## Iplementation instructions
 See [https://github.com/svenberglund/react-mst-grid-layout/wiki]\